arteteco/arteteco-website-structure/content/20steps.md

 But it wasn't always like this.
 I mean, mosquito-wise yes, but before the place was poor with life, quite simple (read: fragile and boring), and less colorful.

-Don't want to bore you with the details, I put all that stuff in this technical article.
+Don't want to bore you with the details, but I'll put some design notes in <a href="/20stepstech/">this article</a>.
 Now I just want to share some happiness for reaching version 0.1 of this garden, called 20 steps because well, that's all it takes you to get from one end of it to another.

 # The road to it..